 Angel investors are wealthy individuals or groups who fund startups, typically in the form of equity financing.
 These deep-pocketed investors can help finance the founding of a new company, or they can help expedite the growth of a recently founded business.

 Learn more about what angel investors are, how they differ from venture capitalists, and how a business can start its search for one.

-What are Angel Investors?
+What Are Angel Investors?

-Some angels are part of angel investing groups.
-Some are on their own.
-Some angels are quite knowledgeable about investing in private companies.
-Others fly by the seat of their pants.
-Some angels want to be involved in the companies in which they invest.
-Others don't care for any or much involvement.
-Angel investors are not a homogeneous group.
+Some angels are part of angel investing groups while some act on their own.
+Some angels are quite knowledgeable about investing in private companies and others fly by the seat of their pants.
+Some angels don't just want to invest in a company, they want to be deeply involved in the daily operations.
+Others don't want to play any role in the company other than watching their investments grow.

 How Does Angel Funding Work?

 When an angel investor finds a business in which they're interested (or vice versa), they begin negotiating how much money will be invested and how large of a stake in the business that buys them.